What does this mean for you?

 If you are visiting a friend or relative in hospital, you will not be allowed to smoke anywhere within the hospital building or in the grounds.

-If you are a smoker who wants to give it up, then go to our Smokefree Services pages for all the information and advice you need, including where to find your local smoking cessation support groups, and pharmacies offering smokefree services.
+If you are a smoker who wants to give it up, then go to our Quit Your Way pages for all the information and advice you need, including where to find your local smoking cessation support groups, and pharmacies offering smokefree services.